What is Covered by Credit Card Insurance

 They also carry consumer-friendly protections that can save you money on travel and cure a few headaches that may arise while you're away.

-Tip: Make sure you check the card benefits outlined on your issuers website or handbook to see if you can enjoy these protections before booking your summer trip.
-Card benefits, coverage amounts, and eligibility policies will vary from card to card.)
+Tip: Make sure you check the card benefits outlined on your issuers website or handbook to see if you can enjoy these protections before booking your trip.
+Card benefits, coverage amounts, and eligibility policies will vary from card to card.

-Credit Card Protections for Your Summer Travels
+Here is a list of Credit Card Protections for Your Travels:

 Travel and Emergency Assistance

 Medical and legal referrals, emergency transportation, and lost luggage assistance are just a few examples of how your credit card issuer can be of help during an emergency.

 Lost Baggage and Baggage Delay Coverage

 If you've never had your luggage lost or delayed by an airline, then you're a lucky traveler.
 Many have dealt with this inconvenience, which is why many credit card issuers offer lost baggage and baggage delay coverage insurance.

 Otherwise, this insurance from your credit card can be a huge bonus if you're dealt this frustrating inconvenience by your airline.

 Auto Rental Insurance

 It's always important to be covered when you rent a car, but don't jump on your car rental company's insurance policy until you've first checked with your credit card issuer.

 Usually, in order to activate the free auto rental insurance through your credit card issuer, you would need to pay for the rental with that credit card.

 Trip Cancellation and Trip Interruption Coverage

 We rarely plan a trip thinking it might get canceled, making it hard to know if we will really need that trip cancellation insurance coverage offered to us when we book.

 Some credit card issuers offer their own trip cancellation and interruption insurance.
 Considering how much it can cost for even a simple flight change fee, this is a huge bonus.

 For instance, if your trip was canceled due to a bad storm, you’d be able to recoup some of the expenses that you already paid.

 Some credit card issuers even offer trip delay reimbursement that will cover expenses (such as lodging and meals) in the event that a trip is delayed for more than 12 hours.
 Another great policy to have when the unexpected happens.